Nocrex/tf2-bot-kicker-gui/README.md

 # Building

 Install Rust: https://www.rust-lang.org/tools/install

-May need to enable rust nightly: `rustup default nightly`

 On Linux some packages will need to be installed (commands are provided for Ubuntu, other distros will have to figure out how to install the equivalent packages):
 ```